RosettaCommons/documentation/stepwise.md

 Conformational Space Annealing
 ------------------------------
 Conformational space annealing (CSA) is a new population-based optimization for stepwise monte carlo.
+When running stepwise with CSA, each job knows the name of a silent file with a "bank" of models and updates it after doing some monte carlo steps.
+Each model in the bank has a "cycles" column (and its name is S_N, where N = cycles).
+This is the total number of cycles in the CSA calculation over all jobs completed at the time the model is saved to disk.
+Currently, decisions to replace models with "nearby" models are based on RMSD.
+The RMSD cutoff can be set via the `-csa_rmsd` option.

-The following parameters define the amount of computation performed by stepwise, using CSA:
+The following parameters define the amount of computation performed by stepwise with CSA:
 ```
 Rosetta options:
 -cycles                               number of monte carlo cycles per update (default: 200)